nealcaren/crisis-and-opportunity-books/books/home-to-harlem/home-to-harlem.md

 “I should think you was hungry foh a li’l’ brown honey.
 I tell you trute, buddy.
 I made mine ovah there, spitin’ ov ev’thing.
-I l’arned her a little z’inglise and she l’arned me beaucoup plus the French stuff....
-The real stuff, buddy.
+I l’arned her a little z’inglise and she l’arned me beaucoup plus the French stuff.<span class="three-dots"></span>The real stuff, buddy.
 But I was tearin’ mad and glad to get back all the same.
 Take it from me, buddy, there ain’t no honey lak to that theah comes out of our own belonging-to-us honeycomb.”